syc7446/Mask_RCNN-for-SUN-RGB-D/README.md

 ![Example detection](assets/chairs.png)
 ## Description

-Tools in this repository are designed to allow the user to retrain Mask R-CNN model on SUN RGB-D or NYU dataset for image segmentation task with pre-trained COCO weights.
+Tools in this repository are designed to allow a user to retrain Mask R-CNN model on SUN RGB-D or NYU dataset for image segmentation task with pre-trained COCO weights.
 This repository is a follow-up development of a project created for my master's thesis (see [here](https://github.com/hateful-kate/Mask_RCNN/blob/master/Master's_thesis.pdf)).

 The library for these tools is based on Python implementation of Mask R-CNN by Waleed Abdulla, Matterport, Inc. (see [here](https://github.com/matterport/Mask_RCNN)).
 The model generates bounding boxes and segmentation masks for an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.